 Other autoimmune conditions that may cause hair loss include lupus, lichen planus, and alopecia totalis (also known as alopecia universalis).
 Often, autoimmune conditions present with systemic symptoms like fevers, weight loss, and fatigue.

-If nutrient deficiency is the underlying reason for hair loss, the nails may also reflect this.
+If a nutrient deficiency is an underlying reason for hair loss, the nails may also reflect this.
 Peeling, thin, and easily broken nails are signs of general nutrient deficiency.
 White spots on the nails, if not from trauma, are often a sign of zinc deficiency.